With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 Even if fibre broadband is not currently available, we recommend that you check availability on a regular basis.
 To do this, you can enter your postcode in the BT Openreach checker:

-BT is in the middle of a £2.5bn investment to roll out fibre broadband infrastructure to two-thirds of UK premises by spring 2014.
-In addition to this, various programmes are being led across the UK by local authorities, which are using a £530 million fund established by the UK Government to incentivise the roll out of superfast broadband into areas that the private sector would not reach under standard market conditions.
-In some counties, fibre broadband will be available to more than 95% of premises by 2015.
+BT is nearing the completion of its £2.5bn commercial investment to roll out fibre broadband infrastructure to two-thirds of UK premises by spring 2014.
+However, to boost fibre broadband availability further, various fibre roll-out programmes are being led across the UK by local authorities (which are using a £530 million fund established by the UK Government).
+As a result, in some counties, fibre broadband will be available to more than 95% of premises by the end of 2015.

-For many ISPs the price premium between high-speed fibre broadband and standard ADSL broadband is small, so seize the opportunity if you can.
+For some ISPs, the price premium between high-speed fibre broadband and standard ADSL broadband is small, so seize the opportunity if you can.
 To choose the best fibre broadband service, please read our Which Fibre ISP page.

 For services based on BT’s fibre network, connection speeds are dependent upon the distance to your nearest BT fibre street cabinet, as described in our article Chart of BT FTTC (VDSL2) speed against distance from the cabinet.
-The fibre street cabinet is a green box (like the one shown in the photograph below).
-Users within about 300m of the street cabinet can expect to achieve about the maximum possible downstream connection speed (i.e. around 76Mbps), with an upload speed of 19Mbps.
+Users within about 300m of the fibre cabinet can expect to achieve about the maximum possible downstream connection speed (i.e. around 76Mbps), with an upload speed of 19Mbps.

 The chart below shows the expected connection speed of BT’s fibre broadband (FTTC) service for different distances from the street cabinet: